Family Law With A Personal Touch In The Chicago Area Since 1978

 At The Law Offices of Van A. Schwab in Chicago, we encourage all of our divorce clients to create wills or revise their existing wills at the conclusion of the marital dissolution process.
 If you have an existing will or trust that names your ex-spouse as the heir or beneficiary, he or she will receive those assets after your death, even though you are no longer married to him or her.

-We can also discuss guardianship provisions with you, if you have minor children or children with special needs.
+We can also discuss guardianship provisions with you if you have minor children or children with special needs.

-Our lawyers can assist you with understanding the guardianship process and ensuring that your children will be physically and financially protected, should the unforeseen happen.
+An attorney from our firm can assist you with understanding the guardianship process and ensuring that your children will be physically and financially protected, should the unforeseen happen.

-Request A Detailed Consultation About Your Legal Needs
+Schedule A Detailed Consultation About Your Legal Needs

-Our founding attorney has more than three decades of experience serving clients throughout the Chicagoland area.
+Our founding attorney has more than four decades of experience serving clients throughout the Chicagoland area.
 He and our entire team are responsive, detail-oriented advocates who will take the time to understand your concerns and answer your questions.
 When you schedule an initial consultation, you can count on us to thoroughly review your situation and provide the guidance you need.

 Call The Law Offices of Van A. Schwab at 312-702-1745 (in Chicago) or 847-208-4569 (in Skokie, Deerfield or Libertyville).
 You can also reach us via email.
 The initial $125 fee will be applied toward the retainer.